processone/docs.ejabberd.im/content/admin/configuration.md

 **`pool_size: Size`**: This option specifies the size of the worker pool for storing
 	offline messages.
 The allowed values are positive integers.
 	Default value: `16`.

+**`bounce_groupchat: false|true`**: This option is use the disable an optimisation that avoids bouncing error messages when groupchat messages could not be stored as offline.
+It will reduce chat room load, without any drawback in standard use cases.
+You may change default value only if you have a custom module which uses offline hook after mod_offline.
+This option  can be useful for both standard MUC and MucSub, but the bounce is much more likely to happen in the context of MucSub, so it is even more important to have it on large MucSub services.The default is `false`, meaning the optimisation is enabled.

+**`use_mam_for_storage: false|true`*: This is an experimetal option.
+Enabling this option will make mod_offline not use the former spool table for storing MucSub offline messages, but will use the archive table instead.
+This use of the archive table is cleaner and it makes it possible for clients to slowly drop the former offline use case and rely on message archive instead.
+It also further reduce the storage required when you enabled MucSub.
+Enabling this option has a known drawback for the moment: most of flexible message retrieval queries don’t work (those that allow retrieval/deletion of messages by id), but this specification is not widely used.
+The default value is `false` to keep former behaviour as default and ensure this option is disabled.

 ### Example Configuration